aws-amplify/docs/docs/cli/graphql-transformer/directives.md

     # Defaults to use the "owner" field.
     { allow: owner },

     # Authorize the update mutation and both queries.
-Use `queries: null` to disable auth for queries.
     { allow: owner, ownerField: "editors", operations: [update, read] }
   ]) {
   id: ID!